 Muslims affirm the reality of angels.
-Belief in God as the One and Only Creator and Sustainer of all things, as well as His angels, His Scriptures, His Messengers, the Day of Judgement, and divine foreknowledge, are the six foundations of religion in Islam.
+Belief in God as the One and Only Creator and Sustainer of all things, as well as His angels, His Scriptures, His Messengers, the Day of Judgment, and divine foreknowledge, Qadar and that good (khair) and evil (sharr) are from Allah, are fundamentals of Iman.

 Originally meaning “messenger,” the Arabic term for angel is Malak.
 Angels are a part of a realm of existence termed ‘Alam al-ghayb that is beyond the realm of occurrences that humans can perceive.
 We humans, as God’s creations dwelling in this material world, are limited in our ability to think about or imagine things that don’t belong here.
 Although angels are often imperceptible to human sight, they can take on visible shapes when necessary.